Informal Probate

 If the total value of all estate property in the Inventory, after subtracting liens and debts against the property, is less than all of the above amounts added together, the estate qualifies as a small estate.
 Learn more about Small Estates.

 If you do not meet the requirements for either informal probate or a small estate, you will usually need to petition for formal probate.
+Learn more about formal probate.

-You will need to gather the following documents and file them with the court:
+To open an informal probate and appoint a Personal Representative where the person who died made a Will you will need to gather the following documents and file them with the court:

 - Certified copy of the Death Certificate.
 Some judges will accept a letter from the funeral home if the death certificate is not yet available.